-Being a small village, Freeport does not have a public transit system used by locals to get to and from work.
+Freeport is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Freeport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Freeport residents report their race to be White.
 Freeport also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.78% of the village’s residents.
-Important ancestries of people in Freeport include Irish, German, Polish, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 10.65% of the village’s residents.
+Important ancestries of people in Freeport include Irish, German, Polish, English, and Scottish.

 The most common language spoken in Freeport is English.
 Other important languages spoken here include Italian and Polish.